winksplorer/summit/README.md

 All of these commands assume you're running as root. summit will likely build & run on other systems, but I have not tested.

 The final compiled output is simply `./summit`.
+By default, summit installs to `/usr/local/bin`.

 ### Alpine